It’s no secret that ITIL® 4 (no “v”) is out. The Foundation book is publicly available from AXELOS and elsewhere.

 In ITIL 4, there are 34 management practices, of which 14 are general management practices, 17 are service management practices, and only 3 are technical management practices.
 In only one case, IT asset management—one of the service management practices—is IT part of the name.

-As you can see, this bears little resemblance to the old lifecycle diagram we’ve all grown used to.
+To begin to understand how ITIL 4 is framed, let’s consider the Service Value System (SVS) as defined in ITIL 4.
+It bears little resemblance to the lifecycle we’ve all grown used to.
 Value is now a central concept.
 Of course, it has always been in ITIL.
 But now, it’s more or less the boss of things.
 Value co-creation—that is the value produced by the “highly complex and interdependent relationships” among all parties—flows across the service value chain in value streams, which the astute Barclay Rae has likened to a railroad (the Chain) and the trains (the streams) that run on that railroad.

 And what is value?
 It is, “The perceived benefits, usefulness, and importance of something.”
 Who is doing the perceiving?
 Here’s where that co-creation comes in: We have or produce something (opportunity/demand) upon which we place value (a product or service), and we co-create value as that product or service moves through the value streams and is consumed.
 (Thinking of the term value added will help you see this concept clearly; value is added as the product or service flows across the organization.)